Icebreaker: Sailing ships in the polar waters

 Ice-strengthened ships were used in the earliest days of polar exploration.
 These were originally wooden and based on existing designs, but reinforced, particularly around the waterline with double planking to the hull and strengthening cross members inside the ship.
 Bands of iron were wrapped around the outside.
 Sometimes metal sheeting was placed at the bows, at the stern, and along the keel.
 Such strengthening was designed to help the ship push through ice and also to protect the ship in case it was "nipped" by the ice.
 Nipping occurs when ice floes around a ship are pushed against the ship, trapping it as if in a vise and causing damage.
 This vise-like action is caused by the force of winds and tides on ice formations.

-The first boats to be used in the polar waters were those of the indigenous Arctic people.
+The first boats to be used in the polar waters were those of the Eskimos.
 Their kayaks are small human-powered boats with a covered deck, and one or more cockpits, each seating one paddler who strokes a single or double-bladed paddle.
 Such boats have no icebreaking capabilities, but they are light and well fit to carry over the ice.

 In the 9th and 10th centuries, the Viking expansion reached the North Atlantic, and eventually Greenland and Svalbard in the Arctic.
 Vikings, however, operated their ships in the waters that were ice-free for most of the year, in the conditions of the Medieval Warm Period.

-In the 11th century, in North-Russia the coasts of the White Sea, named so for being ice-covered for over half of a year, started being settled.
+In the 11th century, in North Russia the coasts of the White Sea, named so for being ice-covered for over half of a year, started being settled.
 The mixed ethnic group of the Karelians and the Russians in the North-Russia that lived on the shores of the Arctic Ocean became known as Pomors ("seaside settlers").
 Gradually they developed a special type of small one- or two-mast wooden sailing ships, used for voyages in the ice conditions of the Arctic seas and later on Siberian rivers.
 These earliest icebreakers were called kochi.
 The koch's hull was protected by a belt of ice-floe resistant flush skin-planking along the variable water-line, and had a false keel for on-ice portage.
 If a koch became squeezed by the ice-fields, its rounded bodylines below the water-line would allow for the ship to be pushed up out of the water and onto the ice with no damage.

 In the 19th century, similar protective measures were adopted to modern steam-powered icebreakers.
 Some notable sailing ships in the end of the Age of Sail also featured the egg-shaped form like that of Pomor boats, for example the Fram, used by Fridtjof Nansen and other great Norwegian Polar explorers.
 Fram was the wooden ship to have sailed farthest north (85°57'N) and farthest south (78°41'S), and one of the strongest wooden ships ever built.